-Following an external audit by auditing body Lloyd's Register Quality Assurance, Surface Transforms has achieved certification to the IATF 16949 automotive quality management system standard.
+Following an external audit by auditing body Lloyd's Register Quality Assurance, Surface Transforms has been recommended for certification to the IATF 16949 automotive quality management system standard.
 This achievement has been made possible by a huge amount of work from across the company and at all levels in establishing an entirely new quality management system; it reflects Surface Transforms' dedication to customer satisfaction and continual improvement.
-IATF 16949 Certification is a pre-requisite for supply to all OEMs and we are delighted to be certified.
+IATF 16949 Certification is a pre-requisite for supply to all OEMs and we are delighted to have been recommended for certification.

 What is IATF 16949?

 IATF 16949 is a management system standard - it describes how the company should be run including specific process, results and auditing requirements; it lists these as requirements and recommendations in a published document (standard).
 IATF 16949 can be assessed and certified by third party auditors (as is the case for Surface Transforms).